Guide to Buying Your First Goat

 Choosing a gender:

-You actually have a few choices here: does, bucks, and wethers.
+You actually have a few choices here (kind of): does, bucks, and wethers.

 Does are the obvious choice if you plan on milking your goat.
 If you would like to milk immediately, opt for a doe that’s already in milk.
 You can also purchase a doe that has already been bred if you are up for delivering kids.
 If you purchase a doe that isn’t in milk and hasn’t been bred, you will need to determine a plan for breeding.
 If you decide to get doeling kids, you will need to wait for them to reach maturity before breeding.
 You can still purchase a doe even if milking is not your goal.
 Does make great pets and you can choose not to breed and milk them.